brettinternet/brettinternet.github.io/content/notes/_index.md

 SSH key support, syntax highlighting, and markdown preview.
 It's an excellent mobile git client for iOS.

-### Save Menu
+## Save Menu

 > Everything not saved will be lost.
 >
 > \- _Nintendo "Quit Screen" message_

 Like an accessible save menu, I keep everything in markdown.
-I record Docker commands and obscure command-line arguments, JavaScript problems, or directions to set up Postgres permissions.
-I also [create slides](https://github.com/brettinternet/slides) with markdown.
+I record Docker commands and obscure command-line arguments, programming problems, or devops directions.
+I also
+[create slides](https://github.com/brettinternet/slides) with markdown.
 I'll only note something if it's easier to reference my notes than search for it online.
 I also take